-I’m Darren, the creative director for DL Design and I thought as I’ve been in the print and design business some time I’d give you an insight about how we used to work before Apple Macs came along.
+I’m Darren, the Creative Director for DL Design and I thought as I’ve been in the print and design business some time I’d give you an insight about how we used to work before the Apple Mac came along.

-After leaving school in the late 80s I hadn’t made up my mind whether I wanted a career in technical illustration or graphic design, you see I’d always enjoyed technical drawing at school but had liked art too.
+After leaving school in the late 80s I hadn’t made up my mind whether I wanted a career in technical illustration or graphic design.
+I’d always enjoyed technical drawing at school but had liked art too.
 Which way should I go?

 Now I must mention this was in the ‘good old days’ of the Youth Training Scheme or YTS as it was known back then; it was an on-job training course for school leavers aged 16 and 17 and promised training to its applicants.
-The training place was guaranteed by the government, and trainees were also paid whilst on the course and through this scheme I found a position available at a technical illustrators in town, it was run by a lovely old guy from a small office on the second floor and it was here where I began my on-job training as a trainee technical illustrator.
+The training place was guaranteed by the government, and trainees were also paid whilst on the course and through this scheme I found a position available at a technical illustrators in town, it was run by a lovely old guy from a small office on the second floor and it was here I began my on-job training as a trainee technical illustrator.
 No sign of an Apple Mac yet.

 Apart from being my first job from school and wearing my new suit and tie it was a real exciting learning curve for me; going to work; earning some money – all £27 per week, gaining my independence and learning about something I had a real interest in.
 It was also my first time sitting down at an A0 drawing board complete with parallel motion bar, my own height adjustable swivel chair in a commercial environment with the largest collection of set squares, flexi curves and Rotring pens you ever saw – more about some of those later.